2024 North Carolina Council of State elections

-The North Carolina Council of State elections of 2024 were held on November 5, 2024, to select the ten officers of the North Carolina Council of State.
+Elections were held in North Carolina were held on November 5, 2024, to select the ten officers of the North Carolina Council of State.
 These elections coincided with the presidential election, elections to the House of Representatives, elections to the North Carolina General Assembly and top state courts.
 Primary elections took place on March 5, 2024, for offices for which more than one candidate filed per party.

 The ten members of the North Carolina Council of State are statewide-elected officers serving four-year terms.

 The November general election had mixed results for both parties.
 The Republican Party picked up the office of State Auditor while maintaining control of the offices of State Treasurer, Agriculture Commissioner, Labor Commissioner, and Insurance Commissioner.
 In contrast, the Democrats held the offices of Attorney General, Governor, and Secretary of State, while also flipping the offices of Lieutenant Governor and Superintendent of Public Instruction.

 Governor

 The 2024 North Carolina gubernatorial election was held on November 5, 2024, to elect the governor of North Carolina.
 Democratic state attorney general Josh Stein won his first term in office, defeating Republican lieutenant governor Mark Robinson.
-He will succeed Democratic incumbent Roy Cooper, who was term-limited.
+He succeeded Democratic incumbent Roy Cooper, who was term-limited.